4 Ways to Use Microsoft 365 for Remote Projects

 BrightWork 365 is a project and portfolio management solution, deployed on the Microsoft Power Platform in your Microsoft 365 cloud environment.

-BrightWork 365 brings Microsoft 365 apps like Teams, Power BI, and Power Automate into a single collaborative hub, allowing teams to work more flexibly.
+It brings Teams, Power BI, and Power Automate into a single collaborative hub, allowing teams to work more flexibly.
 With project templates, status reports, and portfolio dashboards, senior executives have complete visibility across projects, programs, and portfolios.

 Read Full Bio